 life needlessly blind ?

-Today, we are the single largest free eye surgery program in the world with the support of 60,000+ donors
+We are the world’s largest free eye surgery program with the support of 60,000+ donors, 1000+ doctors and medical staff, and 1000+ volunteers.

 Hospitals across India